vmnog/vmnog.com/_posts/building-design-system-synchronized-tokens-figma.md

 In conclusion, we discussed the process of building a design system with synchronized tokens in Figma, using a combination of tools such as Figma, Token Studio, Token Transformer, and Style Dictionary.
 The design system was set up as a monorepo, utilizing Yarn as the package manager, and organized with the token and output files located in the `packages/core/` directory.
 This structure is specific to this project and may vary depending on your own project setup.

-Throughout this article, we covered the steps of configuring Tokens Studio to sync with a git repository, setting up the project structure, transforming and building design tokens, and creating a CI/CD pipeline to automatically run the build process and commit the generated tokens when updates are made in Figma.
+Throughout this article, we covered the steps of configuring Tokens Studio to sync with a GIT repository, setting up the project structure, transforming and building design tokens, and creating a CI/CD pipeline to automatically run the build process and commit the generated tokens when updates are made in Figma.

 By implementing this workflow, you can create a scalable and maintainable design system with design tokens that are always in sync with your Figma designs, ensuring consistency across platforms and teams.